Hours: Weekends, 9 to 5 Weekdays, 11 to 5

 More than forty acres of trees, fresh country air, farm animals, and a roaring fire make for a picture-perfect holiday tradition.

-We specialize in Fraser Fir, offering thousands of beautiful trees for you to harvest yourself, or you can select one of the hundred pre-cut trees displayed behind the barn.
+We specialize in Fraser Fir, offering thousands of beautiful trees every season for you to harvest yourself, or you can select one of the hundred pre-cut trees displayed behind the barn.
 New for 2022, we are excited to open two additional fields of trees for you to choose from.

 Beck Tree Farms is the premier destination for your genuine Christmas experience.
 Warm-up in the barn by a cozy fire and enjoy some hot chocolate and cookies.
 Be sure to visit the friendly farm animals.
 Dogs are welcome too, just make sure to keep all pets on a leash.
 On weekends, Santa even stops by for a quick picture and visit with the kids!

 START A NEW TRADITION WITH BECK TREE FARMS!